Nominate an Online Course for Observation

 - There is diversity demonstrated in types of learning activities, e.g., small group, student-led discussions, off line activities, self evaluations, etc.

-- The course uses the Learning management system (Blackboard Learn or Moodle) effectively.
+- The course uses the learning management system effectively.

 Course Facilitation Criteria